Prerequisites

 How it works

 RenameObject is atomic and performs a metadata-only remap of the object key.
-There is no data copy and no temporary duplication of object data.
-With copy and delete, there is a window where both keys may exist and large objects incur additional latency for the copy step.
+No data copy occurs and no temporary duplication of object data takes place.
+With copy and delete, a window exists where both keys may exist, and large objects incur additional latency for the copy step.
 RenameObject eliminates that window and avoids the extra data movement overhead.Metadata preservation

 RenameObject preserves object metadata, including encryption settings, storage billing tier, checksums, and related attributes supported by AI Object Storage.Consistency

-AI Object Storage maintains read-after-write consistency for RenameObject: After a successful response, reads to the destination key see the object.
-Reads that are concurrent with a successful rename will see exactly one of the source or the destination (assuming no other writes).LOTA support
+AI Object Storage maintains read-after-write consistency for RenameObject.
+After a successful response, reads to the destination key return the object.
+Reads that are concurrent with a successful rename return exactly one of the source or the destination (assuming no other writes).LOTA support

-When LOTA is in use, rename updates the metadata/index mapping so that cached content (if present) is immediately associated with the new key.
-This preserves LOTA’s performance benefits without requiring data to be re-cached.Limitations
+When LOTA is in use, rename updates the metadata or index mapping so that cached content, if present, is immediately associated with the new key.
+This preserves LOTA’s performance benefits without requiring data re-caching.Limitations

 |---|---|